NeeshaRS/geomag_IOMS-M2/README.md

 These codes were written in 2016-2017 by Neesha R. Schnepf.
 If you use these codes for scientific research, please cite the below references.

+Note: codes that start with "F_" denote a Matlab function script.

 References:

 Schnepf, N. R., M. Nair, A. Maute, N. M. Pedatella, A. Kuvshinov, A. D. Richmond (2018).